Data Protection Complaints Procedure

-The University takes its obligations under the UK GDPR (2018), the Data Protection Act (2018), and the Privacy and Electronic Communications Regulations (PECR) very seriously.
+The University takes its obligations under UK data protection legislation very seriously.
 This procedure details how the University will respond to complaints from individuals relating to the use of their personal data, complaints made in relation to the University’s processing of personal data, and complaints made by third parties in relation to the University’s use of personal data.

-If, for any reason, you are dissatisfied with the way in which your personal information has been handled, you may invoke the following complaints procedure, split into two parts: informal and formal complaints.
-The University hopes to resolve most complaints on an informal basis.
-We request that you pursue the informal complaints procedure before invoking the formal complaints procedure.
+If, for any reason, you are dissatisfied with the way in which your personal information has been handled, you may invoke the following complaints procedure.

-- The outcome of the complaint will be communicated in writing, normally by email.
+3. The outcome of your complaint will be communicated in writing, normally by email.

 We may ask you to verify your identity